Be the first one to learn about service and product updates.

 - 10+ hours of uninterrupted recording;

-- Control of external devices via TTL outputs in closed-loop experiments;
+- Control of external devices (such as liquid reward or air puff) via TTL outputs in closed-loop experiments;

 - Dimensions, Mobile HomeCage with sensor board: 430 x 300 x 159 mm;

 - Dimensions, electronic control unit (ECU) : 92 x 100 x 40 mm;

 - Net weight: 6.8 kg;